-We are proud to be collaborating with some outstanding local charities in 2018 in our fundraising efforts.
+We are proud to collaborate with some outstanding local charities in our fundraising efforts.
 You will see some great volunteers all around the fair, so please donate any change you have.
 Remember, we are completely funded by the community, no corporate sponsors!

 The charities we are collaborating with this year are:

 Cambridge Museum of Technology enables people to explore, enjoy and learn about our local industrial heritage.
 The Museum, based in the city’s Victorian Pumping Station next to the River Cam, is currently undergoing a major redevelopment, funded by the Heritage Lottery Fund, which will be completed in 2019.
 This will create a vibrant new asset for local people and visitors to Cambridge to enjoy.

 The Engineer in charge of the Pumping Station lived in a handsome house next to the site.
 The house, which had been sadly neglected for some years, has now come into the possession of the Museum.
 We want to restore the building to its former glory, reclaim the garden and develop it as an exciting new space for the local community.
 The costs for this are not covered by the redevelopment project so we are seeking help for this unique initiative.

 To find out more about the Engineer’s House, the Museum, and how you can support our work, please visit www.museumoftechnology.com

 Cambridge Museum of Technology is a Charitable Incorporated Organisation registered in England with charity No. 1156685